Most times, some fish farmers ask if I can recommend any drug that can make their catfish grow faster within a short period of time.

 There is then the need for regular monitoring of the water in commercial fish ponds for temperature, dissolved oxygen concentration, pH and where appropriate salinity.

-Experience has shown that a wide variety of bacterial, parasitic and other diseases become a problem only if fish are held under environmental conditions unfavourable for the particular species.
+Experience has shown that a wide variety of bacterial, parasitic and other diseases become a problem only if fish are held under environmental conditions unfavorable for the particular species.

 Fish diseases don’t occur as a single cause event but are the end result of interactions of the etiologic agent, a susceptible fish and the environment (i.e. pre-disposing condition).